Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Berriedale - Chigwell recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Berriedale - Chigwell has recorded approximately 38 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25193 homes were approved, with a further 30 approved in FY-26.
-The average number of new residents per year per dwelling constructed over these five years was 0.7.
+Berriedale - Chigwell recorded approximately 38 residential property approvals annually.
+Over the past five financial years, from FY21 to FY25193 homes were approved, with a further 30 approved in FY26 up until now.
+On average, about 0.7 new residents per year per dwelling constructed have been recorded over these five years.

-This suggests that new construction is matching or outpacing demand, offering buyers more options and enabling population growth.
-The average expected construction cost value for new properties during this period was $284,000.
-In FY-26, there have been $539,000 in commercial approvals, indicating a predominantly residential focus.
+This suggests that new construction is meeting or exceeding demand, providing more options for buyers and potentially enabling population growth beyond current expectations.
+The average expected construction cost of new properties during this period was $284,000.
+In FY26, there have also been commercial approvals totalling $539,000, indicating a predominantly residential focus in the area.

-Compared to Greater Hobart, Berriedale - Chigwell shows moderately higher development activity, with 48.0% above the regional average per person over the five-year period.
-This maintains good buyer choice while supporting existing property values.
+Compared to Greater Hobart, Berriedale - Chigwell has shown moderately higher development activity over the past five years, with 48.0% more approvals per person than the regional average.
+This has maintained good buyer choice while supporting existing property values.
 However, building activity has slowed in recent years.
-Recent construction comprises 74.0% standalone homes and 26.0% attached dwellings, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
-With around 226 people per approval, Berriedale - Chigwell reflects a low density area.
-Looking ahead, it is expected that Berriedale - Chigwell will grow by 167 residents through to 2041.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+The type of construction in the area is predominantly standalone homes at 74.0%, with attached dwellings making up the remaining 26.0%.
+This maintains the area's traditional low density character, focusing on family homes that appeal to those seeking space.
+With approximately 226 people per approval, Berriedale - Chigwell reflects a low-density area.
+According to the latest AreaSearch quarterly estimate, the area is expected to grow by around 304 residents by 2041.
+If current development rates continue, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development